simdjson/simdjson/README.md

 ./allparsingcompetition myfile.json
 ```

+Both the `parsingcompetition` and `allparsingcompetition` tools take a `-t` flag which produces
+a table-oriented output that can be conventiently parsed by other tools.

 ## Other programming languages

 We distinguish between "bindings" (which just wrap the C++ code) and a port to another programming language (which reimplements everything).